changhsinlee/changhsinlee.github.io/_posts/2017-10-29-meetups-are-awesome-dev-launchpad.md

 comments: true
 ---

-This post follows my previous post How I Learned Data Science Skills as a Math PhD, where I said meetups are awesome.
-Here, I am going to share my experience going to a meetup, the Developer Launchpad Nashville, and what kind of roles meetups played when I prepared for a new career.
+This post follows my previous post [How I Learned Data Science Skills as a Math PhD](https://changhsinlee.github.io/learning-skills-for-data-science/), where I left off at saying meetups are awesome.
+In this post, I am going to share my experience on going to a particular meetup, the Developer Launchpad Nashville, and the roles meetups played when I was preparing for a new career.

 ### The Need for Company
 When I returned to Nashville from my summer internship, I had mix feelings about my future.
 I became confident that I can make the move to industry, but I also knew that I was far from ready for data science.
 How could I bridge this gap?
 So I started searching for tips on becoming a better programmer.
 After a while, I came across a Quora question that had several generic answers.
 But one bullet point in the answers was new --- go to meetups.